khiz-k/pseudo-clones/README.md

 AirBnb (frontend only): https://airbnb-clone-d6fe5.web.app/

 Messenger (v2, unique styling): https://khiz-chat.netlify.app/ - please don't use it on mobile b/c it seems to crash the backend server due to a conflict with heroku hosting.
-Contact me if it doesn't work so I can redeploy the server.
+Contact me if it doesn't work so I can redeploy the server (also possible to start server yourself by going to https://khiz-chat-server.herokuapp.com).

 Google: https://khiz-google.netlify.app